Cherry blossoms in Tokyo: Best spots and festivals

 Koishikawa Korakuen

 The Koishikawa Korakuen is one of the most famous gardens in Tokyo.
 It is home to dozens of cherry trees, including an interesting specimen of weeping cherry.
-If your trip threatens to end before full bloom is reached, fear not, because the weeping cherry of Korakuen typically blossoms days before the rest.

 • Opening times and prices: The garden is open from 9 a.m. to 5 p.m., and admission is ¥300.

-• How to get there: The Koishikawa Korakuen is in the Tokyo Dome area, a ten-minute walk from any of two surrounding JR stations (Iidabashi and Suidobashi, on the Chuo-sobu line) or the Korakuen station of Tokyo Metro.
+• How to get there: The Koishikawa Korakuen is in the Tokyo Dome area, a 10-minute walk from any of two surrounding JR stations (Iidabashi and Suidobashi, on the Chuo-sobu line) or the Korakuen station of Tokyo Metro.

 Shinjuku Gyoen